 Physical Health Risks

-Physical health risks can be broken into two categories, short-term and long-term.
+Physical effects of alcohol can be broken into two categories, short-term and long-term.

 Short-term risks can occur immediately after excessive alcohol intake or even with occasional use, whereas long-term risks are a result of continual alcohol consumption.